conanmy/resume/README.md

 # resume
-A website where you manage your resumes.
+Website where you manage your resumes.